 Blessed are the meek: for they shall inherit the earth.
 Blessed are they which do hunger and thirst after righteousness: for they shall be filled.
 Matthew 5:5-6 KJV

 When we recognize that God’s correction is His way of delivering us and leading us into freedom, we can begin to make fear, guilt, shame, accusation, and rebellion our enemy.
 We can recognize them for what they are, a trap that tries to keep us in the enemy’s prison house.
 We can develop a perfect hatred for them and begin to realize the incredible love of our Father who so patiently pursues us and so passionately wants to lead us into every good and perfect thing.

-Let’s use today as an opportunity to thank God and praise Him for His great love for us, for His patience and longsuffering for us that is always working to help recover and deliver us.
-Let’s praise Him for His faithfulness to deliver us and to grow us up into every good thing.
+Let’s use today as an opportunity to rejoin in the joy of the Lord and thank God and praise Him for His great love for us, for His patience and longsuffering for us that is always working to help recover and deliver us.
+Let’s praise Him with a joyful heart for His faithfulness to deliver us and to grow us up into every good thing.
 Thank Him for the great and precious plans and promises that He has prepared for us.